sibartlett/express.io/README.md

        });

-    // You can check if current request is a websocket if (!req.isSocket) {
+    // You can check if current request is a websocket if (req.isSocket) {
-      return;
-    }

       // Emit event to current socket
       req.socket.emit('message', 'this is a test');

       // Emit event to all clients except sender req.socket.broadcast.emit('message', 'this is a test');

       // sending to all clients in 'game' room(channel) except sender req.socket.broadcast.to('game').emit('message', 'nice game');

       // sending to individual socketid, socketid is like a room req.socket.broadcast.to(socketId).emit('message', 'for your eyes only');

+    }

     // sending to all clients, including sender app.io.emit('message', 'this is a test');